 Dr. Woods discusses this course in his article, The Lessons of History.

 - Economic consequences of World War II

 Readings include primary documents, works by contemporaries, and recent scholarship and commentary.
-A full hyper-linked syllabus with readings for each weekly topic will be available for all students.
+All readings for this course are free, available online, and provided to students in a fully-hyperlinked syllabus.

 Independent study courses are courses that were presented live in the past.
 These courses are now offered at a discount to anyone who wants to study independently.
 All courses include lecture recordings, slides, a complete hyper-linked syllabus, automatically-graded quizzes, and a discussion forum.
 Professors are not available for academic support for these independent study courses.